 - Case management

 - Working on own thoughts and feelings.

-and will involve 6 days of classroom based learning and 20 hours of web-based learning.
+The course will involve 6 days of classroom based learning and 20 hours of web-based learning.
 Students are required to submit 4 x 800 word written assignments.

 All courses within the LBR portfolio are accredited and these credits can be used towards the BSc (Hons) Professional Practice degree award.
 For further information on the award, please see the BSc (Hons) Professional Practice entry on the LBR course page or contact email@example.com